Tommy Hodson

 Thomas Paul Hodson (born January 28, 1967) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the LSU Tigers of Louisiana State University, where he holds several school passing records.
 Hodson was selected by the New England Patriots in the third round of the 1990 NFL draft.
-In the NFL, he served primarily as a backup quarterback, playing for four different teams in six seasons, though he did start a number of games for the Patriots in the early 1990s.
+In the NFL, he served primarily as a backup quarterback, playing for four different teams in six seasons, though he did start twelve games for the Patriots in the early 1990s.

 Early life

 Hodson was born in Mathews, Louisiana in Lafourche Parish.
 He played quarterback at Central Lafourche High School, where he passed for 4,361 yards and 36 touchdowns.
 He also played basketball, averaging 27.4 points per game.